--  To all new build properties (including rooms for residential purposes), other than when the Developer has registered and built in - Where the sound insulation construction is in accordance with the guidance given in the relevant Building Regulations for resistance to the passage of sound.
+- To all new build properties (including rooms for residential purposes), other than when the Developer has registered and - built in accordance with Robust Details.

+Where the sound insulation construction is in accordance with the guidance given in the relevant Building Regulations for resistance to the passage of sound.

 Where the building is not built in accordance with the relevant Building Regulations. - The requirements of the Robust Details system have not been met.